EliTaue/traveldestinations/source/japan_travel.rst

 *Tokyo*

 Tokyo is the most famous city in Japan.
-The bustling city is home to people from all over the world and is a business and cultural boom that you won’t want to miss.
+The bustling city is home to people from all over the world and is a business and cultural boom that you won't want to miss.
 Tokyo is known for its technology, style and innovation while upholding the beauty of traditional Japanese culture. [#f5]_

 .. figure:: j_tokyo.jpg